 The practice's computer system alerted GPs if a patient was also a carer.
-The practice had identified 151 patients as carers (2% of the practice list).
+The practice had identified 122 patients as carers (2% of the practice list).
 The practice had identified a carer's champion who provided information and directed carers to the various avenues of support available to them.

 This included referral to Carers in Hertfordshire which supported people in their caring role.
 In conjunction with the other GP practice on the premises the practice held a carers coffee morning every other month at a nearby location.
 Carers were offered an annual health check and flexible appointments.
-The practice achieved the gold standard in the carers' component of the Primary Care Local Incentive Scheme through which the CCG recognised the support provided by the practice to carers.
-The practice was a previous recipient in 2010 of the Caring About Carers award made by Carers UK, Carers Trust and the Royal College of General Practitioners which recognised the work of GP practices in supporting unpaid carers across the UK.

-Staff told us that if families had suffered bereavement, their usual GP contacted them or sent them a sympathy card.
+Staff told us that if families had suffered bereavement, their usual GP contacted them or sent them a sympathy letter.
 This call was either followed by a patient consultation at a flexible time and location to meet the family's needs and or by giving them advice on how to find a support service.